itachi880/sql_simplify/README.md

             )
          ) "
     /*
     i think you get the idea if you still dont understand correctly how it work you can use the static privet methode parseCondition from the tabel it accept a object `condition` and return the sql condition string

+    lastly the and and or acept tabel of fealdes or other conditions as objects like
     */
-    //lastly the and and or acept tabel of fealdes or other conditions as objects like and:[
+    and:[
         {or:
             [